sertsedat/advent-of-code/README.md

-I'm learning Rust and I have decided to solve Advent of Code challenges in Rust.
+I'm learning Rust.
+So, I have decided to have a go at Advent of Code challenges with Rust.